WillowChat/Warren/README.md

 # Warren

-Kotlin, unit tested, IRC v3.2 state management and observing.
+Kotlin (JVM targeted), unit tested, IRC v3.2 state management and observing.
 Made for personal use, and open sourced.
 Intended to provide the tools needed to make IRC related software, like bridges and bots.

 [Kale](https://github.com/CarrotCodes/Kale) is the parsing and serialising counterpart.

 [Thump](https://github.com/CarrotCodes/Thump) is the primary upstream project - a bridge that lets people chat between Minecraft and IRC whilst they play.

-Though still in active development, it remains stable enough for Thump to use.
-Thump, Warren and Kale drive requirements between themselves.

 ## Why another IRC framework?